An anaesthetic negligence claim for compensation could be started if you have experienced pain and suffering during surgery due to medical negligence.

 Anaesthetic negligence during surgery can seem like minor mistakes but can lead to serious and life-changing injuries.
 To be eligible to make an anaesthetic negligence claim for compensation, you’ll need to demonstrate that:

-Establishing causation can be achieved by the ‘but for test’.
-This is where you can say, “but for the actions of the anaesthetist, the patient would not have suffered”.
-Things aren’t always as clear-cut as this of course.
-Anaesthetic negligence claims can be very complex and tricky to prove.
-This is one of the main reasons you may wish to take on a medical negligence solicitor.
-They are likely to call in independent medical experts to review the facts in your case and to try and establish exactly what caused you to suffer.
+Establishing causation can be done using the ‘but for test,’ where you could say, “but for the actions of the anaesthetist, the patient would not have suffered.”
+However, establishing causation isn’t always straightforward.
+Anaesthetic negligence claims can be complex and tricky to prove, which is why working with a medical negligence solicitor is often recommended.
+They are likely to call on independent medical experts to review the facts of your case to help determine the exact cause of your suffering.

-The anaesthesiologist is the one who decides on the type of anaesthetic to be administered.
-This usually depends on the procedure that the patient is scheduled to undergo.
+The anaesthesiologist decides on the type of anaesthetic to be administered based on the procedure the patient is scheduled to undergo.

 There are three types of Anaesthesia: